maupin/brackets-cursor/README.md

 ## How to Use

-Change cursor settings by opening the new View > Cursor... menu option.
-The cursor and text color inputs accept any valid CSS color string.
-For example, 'blue' or 'rgba(0, 0, 0, .5)'.
+brackets-cursor adds a new menu option, 'Cursor...', to the View menu.
+Use this menu option to open up a dialog with various cursor settings.

+Color inputs should be CSS color strings.
+For example, 'blue', '#0000ff', 'rgb(0, 0, 255)', or 'rgba(0, 0, 255, .5)'.
+Cursor blink rate is in milliseconds.
+Use 0 for a non-blinking cursor.

 ## License